antofic/GraphCodable/Docs/UserGuide.md

   Beyond the real possibility of offering functions such as ``func serializeType( type:Any.Type ) -> [UInt8]`` and ``func deserializeType( from:[UInt8] ) -> Any.Type``, which I do not discuss because I do not   have the skills, I do not understand what problem such a feature can pose to security.
   There is nothing I can do with the decoded ``Any.type`` if I don't check for conformance to a predefined protocol first.
 Only after I have done this can I use the type to build instances.
-  But this functionality does not exist and therefore it is necessary to keep a repository of all possible types that may be encountered during decode.

   Another possibility is to automate the generation of the repository, which however requires the use of some compiler magic (as far as I know): the compiler must keep track of all GCodable types encountered during compilation and automatically generate the code to register them.